-Our bus accident lawyers in Huntsville work with bus passengers and drivers of cars involved in the collision.
+Our bus accident lawyers work with bus passengers and drivers of cars involved in the collision.
 We provide complimentary case reviews, and we will discuss your collision, injuries, and options for pursuing compensation during your free consultation.

 Recovering Compensation After a Bus Crash and Injuries

 Victims of bus accidents may be able to recover compensation by filing an insurance claim or going to trial and asking the judge for a court award.
 Generally, recovering these damages depends on the value of the costs incurred by the victim due to the collision.

 - Future medical costs, including care and support

 - Lost income for time away from work